develdoe/develdoe.github.io/_posts/2016-10-14-node-js-hello-world-first-app.md

 ## Create Server

-We call createServer() method to create a server instance and then we bind it to a  port using the listen() method.
+We call createServer() method to create a server instance.
 Pass it a anonymous function with request and response params and write a implementation that always return "Hello World".

+Last we bind the server instans to a port using the listen() method.

 ```javascript
 const